StevenHuang2020/Spider/README.md

 #### main_v1.2.py
 Using selenium to crawl data.
-Requirements: pip install selenium. <br/>
-Download the proper version of [chromdriver.exe](https://chromedriver.chromium.org/downloads) then put it into your python install path(.\python36\Scripts\).

 <br/>
 For detailed statistics of covid-19 in NZ, please refer to [here.](https://www.health.govt.nz/our-work/diseases-and-conditions/covid-19-novel-coronavirus/covid-19-data-and-statistics/covid-19-case-demographics )